urathe/AlarmDial/README.md

 ![Function diagram of AlarmDial](images/function_diagram.png)

+The project came about because PSTN landlines are being phased out in the UK.
+This makes fixed-line alarm diallers obsolete.
+I prefer to be informed about alarm events by text since that is fairly immediate and involves no intermediary other than the mobile network operator, unlike app-based solutions.

+Alarm diallers using the mobile network are available to purchase, but building one seemed more interesting.
+I have not done much with embedded controllers but always wanted to.
+So here was an opportunity to explore embedded computing while building something that is actually useful.

 The hardware is based on a Raspberry Pi Pico with a 4G modem HAT, and some simple electronics for power and converting inputs level.
+The modem is the cheapest 4G-capable model I could find.

 ![Photo of AlarmDial hardware](images/hw_overview.jpg)